xrd/oreilly-snippets/README.md

         print( "all of them" )
 ```

+If you want the default to be to flatten (avoiding setting it each
+snippet declaration), you can set that using the config method: `Oreilly::Snippets.config( flatten: true )`

 #### Incompatibilities with Atlas from O'Reilly

 NB: This format of snippets is not currently compatible with Atlas